harika1903/E-commerce-website-for-Handicraft-store-/README.md

 Product Section: Display of products with clear and concise information, making it easy for customers to explore and make informed choices.

 Product Images: High-quality visuals that showcase products from various angles, aiding in better decision-making.

-Reviews: Customer feedback and ratings to build trust and provide valuable insights to potential buyers.

 Contact Us: An accessible way for users to get in touch with your business for inquiries or support.